 “I grew up reading and hearing the KJV, and I don’t recall having any trouble with the verbiage.
 I don’t remember ever being baffled by, “We had been as Sodoma” (Rom 9:29) or “Let him that glorieth glory in this” (Jer 9:24).
 Early on I felt a sufficient mastery of Elizabethan diction not only to read it but to speak it.
 I even remember as a third grader asking my beloved teacher, Mrs. Page, if we could all use King James English for a day.
 (She said yes, but it never happened.… Little kids remember these things.)
 Somehow toddlers managed to learn this style of speech, in a time before not just antibiotics but Sesame Street.”Ibid., 1

 The reader has seen two vitally important pieces of information thus far: That most Christians who read their Bible can understand the KJV, and that Ward can understand the KJV.
+These facts are not highlighted by Ward himself, but he has said both plainly.
 This seems to work against his premise that people are abandoning the KJV because “they can no longer understand it.”
-Here is where the reader is presented with a narrative, which essentially goes like this: “Many people cannot understand KJV English, and therefore it is on its way out, and we should allow it to retire gracefully.”
+Here is where the reader is presented with a narrative, which essentially goes like this: “Many people cannot understand KJV English, and therefore it is on its way out, and we should allow it to retire.”

 “But there are people, many people, who insist that KJV English is too difficult.
 Many of them, in turn, have already jettisoned the KJV.”Ibid., 1,2

-While it is true that people find the KJV difficult to read, it seems, based on the data Ward presents the reader with, that most Christians who read their Bible (55%) do not.
+While it is true that people find the KJV difficult to read, it seems, based on the data Ward presents the reader with, that most Christians who read their Bible (55%) do not find it so difficult to read that they abandon it.
 It appears then that the audience for this work are those “who insist that KJV English is too difficult.”
-So the premise of the book does not seem to be based on Ward’s personal experience reading the KJV, or with the data that says most Bible reading Christians can read the KJV, but rather on the “people, many people,” who cannot understand it.
+So the premise of the book as found in the introduction does not seem to be based on Ward’s personal experience reading the KJV as a child, or with the data that says most Bible reading Christians can read the KJV, but rather on the “people, many people,” who cannot understand it.

 The introduction of Ward’s book is interesting.
 He introduces the reader to data and anecdotes which point towards the reality that the KJV is readable, while setting up a narrative which says it’s not.
 Further, Ward explains how he himself came to understand KJV English, by being taught KJV English growing up.
 At the end of the introduction, Ward leaves his reader with this interesting thought: